MaddyGuthridge/COMP6080_Notes/CSS/CSS showcase/backgrounds.md

 }
 ```

+Making something like this by hand is likely pain.
+The lecturer shows some JS to automate it,
+but we haven't covered that yet, so like........ 🤔

 ### Repeating gradients
 You can use a `repeating-` prefix to get a repeating variation of the above types.
 Space out the distances in `px` instead of `%`.
 ```css